 Finally – we reached the last station.
 There was nothing to do here aside of wait for our number to be called on the screen.
 There are a few vending machine for food / drinks and also (finally) a toilet in this area if you need one.

 Once our number is displayed on the screen, meaning we have tested negative for COVID, we can proceed to the counter to receive a pink slip that indicates we have received a negative COVID test.
 It took us only about 20 minutes of waiting.

 After that, we were through to complete the normal immigration stuff.
 Though the entire process was long overall, things were happening really quickly and each station was so very clearly guided that I didn’t have time to think about anything else.
 I was actually surprised 1.5 hours had passed since we landed to the time we got to immigration.

-We went through immigration as we normally would – speak to an immigration officer, show our passport and the pink slip we received from the last station.
-We also had our biometrics (photo and fingerprints) taken, which was the normal immigration procedures.
+We went through immigration as we usually would – speak to an immigration officer, show our passport and the pink slip we received from the last station.
+We also had our biometrics (photo and fingerprints) taken, which was the normal immigration procedure.

 I should also note that there were practically no one in the immigration queue, which was a strange sight for me.
 The flight we took was a very popular route (red eye from Singapore) and normally we would be waiting in line for 20 minutes here.

 Once we got through immigration, our luggage was already lined up neatly and waiting for us.
 All we had to do was submit the custom form as per normal, before we walked out of the airport… and into our quarantine.